bjornthejarl/Islamic-Discord-Bot/README.md

 - The bot's highest role must be above the target roles in each server
 - Target user must not be a bot
 - Target user must not already have the role

-### Data Issues
-- User data is stored in JSON files in the `src/data/` directory
-- Ensure the bot has write permissions to these directories
-- Data is organized by user ID and guild ID for multi-server support

 ## Development